tytydraco/yessleep/out/The_Sisters_of_Perdition_part_6.md

 Max  and Abraham both took a jug of holy water from a spring Jesus had  blessed down in South America and poured it on the Dora’s.
 They totally  melted into a puddle of nasty smelling puss.

 “We have been repelled today, but we will return with 10 times as many troops!”
-Abraham Lincoln screamed.
-Rallying the troops.
+Abraham Lincoln screamed, rallying the troops.

 We  left with our tails between our legs and I wondered about the  cesarians.
 It certainly didn’t seem like they sent an entire legion.
 Perhaps they had realized our ploy and sent a smaller force?